stratumn/indigotrace-sdk-js/README.md

 # IndigoTrace SDK

-This javascript module exposes function to communicate with the Indigo Trace API.
+This javascript module exposes functions to communicate with the Indigo Trace API.
 You will first need to sign up for an account at indigotrace.com.
 Once you have created an *input*, you will need its private key to interact with the API.

 ## Usage